 If you remain disabled after the nonoccupational disability benefit eligibility period has expired, you are eligible for either a disability retirement annuity or a standard age retirement annuity (if you meet the age and service credit requirements).
 You may switch to either a disability retirement annuity or a standard age retirement annuity (if you meet the requirements) at any time while you are receiving a nonoccupational disability benefit.
-(See Chapter 9:
+(See Chapter 9: "Retirement annuity.)

-"Retirement Benefits" for information about an age retirement annuity.)
 No service credit is earned while you are receiving a disability retirement annuity.